Mastering the boards

-A well-respected coach, Thie's indoor prowess has rubbed off on his training group as evidenced by his guiding of under 23 athlete Charlotte Arter to BUCS indoor gold over the metric mile (4 minutes 22.5 seconds) in February 2012.
+A well-respected coach, Thie's indoor prowess has rubbed off on his training group as evidenced by his guiding of under 23 athletes Charlotte Arter to BUCS indoor gold over the metric mile (4 minutes 22.5 seconds) in February 2012.
 "There's no sun and wind indoors, so you don't have to deal with unpredictable British weather" he laughs.
 "It is a far more controlled environment indoors compared to outdoors" he adds.
-"There are certain kinds of athletes who will always struggle indoors but that does not mean they should not still give it a go" he enthuses.
-"Taller athletes who need space to operate tend to be at a disadvantage.
+"There are certain kinds of athletes who will always struggle indoors, but that does not mean they should not still give it a go" he enthuses.
+"Taller athletes who need space to operate to be at a disadvantage.
 The indoors suited my physiology.
 I have not got a long, rangy stride and I like running the banks.
-I tied to perfect sling shot off those bends," he adds with passion.
+I tied to perfect slingshot off those bends," he adds with passion.
 "I loved the physicality of indoor racing and had no qualms about using my elbows when needed.
 It comes with the territory".
 Thie maintains that with practice, athletes can adapt their cadence for the demands of indoor racing and uses the analogy of needing to, "change down through the gears as you go around the bend".
-In terms of modelling best practice, Thie is has no hesitation in pointing to the three-time world indoor 3,000m champion, Bernard Lagat, as the master.
+In terms of modelling best practice, Thie has no hesitation in pointing to the three-time world indoor 3,000m champion, Bernard Lagat, as the master.
 "Lagat is the best I have ever seen.
 I remember running the mile against him at the Millrose Games in New York.
-It was this tiny 180 metre track and I was stride for stride with Alan Webb (American record holder 1 mile - 3 minutes 46.91 seconds).
+It was this tiny 180-metre track, and I was stride for stride with Alan Webb (American record holder 1 mile - 3 minutes 46.91 seconds).
 We both looked across in sheer disbelief and could see Lagat half a lap ahead of us!" he adds ruefully.